iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Operational impact:** monitoring/alerts, runbooks, support load, on-call/escalation readiness
   - **Security & privacy impact (when applicable):** permissions, data classification, encryption, access controls, retention/deletion, and **sub-processors (third-party service providers we rely on to process data on our behalf — e.g., hosting, analytics, notifications — which must be assessed and controlled via contracts, access boundaries, and data-transfer safeguards)**
   - **Risk assessment:** what can go wrong, likelihood/impact, mitigation plan, and **residual risk (the risk that remains even after mitigations are in place)**
-    - *Example:* We add retries, timeouts, and monitoring for an external API, but there is still residual risk of provider downtime during peak hours that could delay workflows.
+    - *Example:* A change makes an existing third-party API more critical (used more often or earlier in the flow).
+We add retries, timeouts, and monitoring, but there is still residual risk of provider downtime — which could delay or block parts of the workflow.
     - *Example:* We tighten input validation and add test coverage, but there is residual risk of an edge-case bug in a rarely used workflow that may only appear in real-world usage.
   - **Options and trade-offs:** present a few realistic choices, and for each one explain the benefits, downsides, risks, and impact on timeline/quality — for example:
     - **Defer to next release:** keeps the current release plan stable and lowers near-term risk, but delays user value and may require extra coordination later.